fivetran/dbt_quickbooks_source/README.md

 ### (Optional) Step 5: Additional Configurations
 <details><summary>Expand for configurations</summary>

-#### Unioning Multiple QuickBooks Connectors
+#### Unioning Multiple QuickBooks Connections
-If you have multiple QuickBooks connectors in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
+If you have multiple QuickBooks connections in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 The package will union all of the data together and pass the unioned table into the transformations.
 You will be able to see which source it came from in the `source_relation` column of each model.
 To use this functionality, you will need to set **either** (**note that you cannot use both**) the `quickbooks_union_schemas` or `quickbooks_union_databases` variables:

 ```yml
 # dbt_project.yml